What is POP / POP3 (Post Office Protocol 3)?

 If you access your account from multiple locations using this protocol, you will not be able to see the emails you have previously received.
 The messages you download are stored on only one device.

 It is not recommended for small businesses due to the high storage requirements of POP3.
-The POP3 is often a useful protocol for ISPs.
+POP3 is often a helpful protocol for ISPs.

 This protocol uses TCP port 110 by default.
-TCP 995 port can also be used for e-mail security and is also defined in RFC 1939.
+TCP 995 port can also be used for email security, which is also defined in RFC 1939.

-On a computer that is permanently connected to the Internet, mail client programs can be configured to automatically check message requests to the mail server.
+On a computer that is permanently connected to the Internet, mail client programs can be configured to check message requests to the mail server automatically.

 As a result, the SMTP is used to send mail, and the POP is used to receive mail.